nju-websoft/RGRec/README.md

 ## Experiment

 We conduct experiments on three real-world datasets: [Last.FM](https://github.com/hwwang55/KGCN/tree/master/data/music), [MovieLens-1M](https://github.com/hwwang55/RippleNet/tree/master/data/movie) and [Dianping-Food](https://github.com/hwwang55/KGNN-LS/tree/master/data/restaurant).
-And our project only provides MovieLens-1M now, other datasets can be downloaded [here](https://1drv.ms/u/s!AqA_HIF7WyFosB3mBny-Zda23ZL3?e=GfCIOv).
+Currently, our project only provides MovieLens-1M, other datasets can be downloaded [here](https://1drv.ms/u/s!AqA_HIF7WyFosB3mBny-Zda23ZL3?e=GfCIOv).

 The details of experiments can be found in the corresponding section of the paper.